-They often take a backseat to showier winter-interest shrubs such as hollies (and we get why!), but in many instances they're the better fit where you have a tough spot and want loads of interesting branches, textures, and winter color.
+They often take a backseat to showier winter-interest shrubs such as hollies (and we get why!).
+In many instances, they're the better fit.
+Especially where you have a tough spot and want loads of interesting branches, textures, and winter color.

-There are several types ranging from ground huggers to towering hedges, but here we're going to focus here on the low growing types because they are so useful on slopes, edging driveways, bordering foundation plantings, or even in pots.
+There are several types ranging from ground huggers to towering hedges.
+Here we're going to focus here on the low growing types.
+These are so useful on slopes, edging driveways, bordering foundation plantings, or even in pots.

 Need more reasons for a second look?